-Blessed with 25 miles of golden beaches within spectacular Banderas Bay, Vallarta presents limitless possibilities for enjoying the Pacific.
-In this section you'll answer most your doubts about Vallarta and some you hadn't even considered.
+Blessed with 25 miles of golden beaches within spectacular Banderas Bay, Puerto Vallarta offers limitless possibilities for enjoying the town, jungle and ocean.
+Here we try to cover most, and hopefully all your doubts regarding this city.

 Currency, Banks & Money Exchange